bruigtp/REDCapDM/README.md

 # REDCapDM <img src='man/figures/logo.png' align="right" height="200" />
-R package to perform data management of REDCap datasets in R
+R package to perform data management of REDCap datasets in R You can see the package in action in: https://ubidi.github.io/REDCapDM/

 Package: REDCapDM